massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 #### Review

-In this exercise, you configured your ASP.NET Core web application to connect to your resources in Azure.
+In this exercise, you configured your ASP.NET web application to connect to your resources in Azure.

 ### Exercise 4: Migrating SQL data to Azure Cosmos DB